microsoft/vscode-flake8/README.md

         <tr>
             <td>flake8.enabled</td>
             <td><code>true</code></td>
             <td>Specifies whether to enable or disable linting Python files using Flake8.
 This setting can be applied globally or at the workspace level.
-If disabled, the linting server itself will continue to be active and monitor read and write events, but it won't perform linting or expose code actions. </td>
+If disabled, the linting server itself will continue to be active and monitor read and write events, but it won't perform linting or expose Code Actions. </td>
         </tr>
     </tbody>
 </table>